Karmanetic/Advtools/documentation/personal/current/reports.md

 **Note that the allow signing prompt is not always a sign that chat reports are possible**.
 On some servers, such as FishOnMC, they convert all messages to system messages anyway.

+## Misc Notes
+- Sometimes, servers will not show the "System Message" indicator even though No Chat Reports says you can send signed messages.
+Attempting to report these messages anyway result in the game saying that there's no reportable messages by that user.

 ## Further Reading
 <!-- TODO: find more neutral resources -->